jyosa/MaPhi/README.md

 mopacEXE = path were MOPAC2016 executable is located

-lev_theory = Level of theory check orca manual
+lev_theory = Level of theory.
+Check orca manual

-basis_set = Basis set check orca manual
+basis_set = Basis set.
+Check orca manual

 openbabel = path where openbabel executable is located, if you ignore the openbabel path, type the following command: